iamdcj/javascripts/core/types/composite/arrays/README.md

 ```

-JS arrays can contain an mixture of any valid datatype, including arrays;
+JS arrays can contain an mixture of any valid datatype, including arrays, thus creating multi-dimensional arrays;

 ```
 const mixedBag = [1, "two", { number: 3 }];